LarvixON-ZPI/larvixon-documentation/src/content/docs/project/team.md

 ---
 title: Project team
-description: Members of the LarvixON AI project team and academic supervisor
+description: Members of the LarvixON project team and academic supervisor
 ---

-The LarvixON AI project is carried out by a team of students from the Faculty of Computer Science and Telecommunications at Wrocław University of Science and Technology as part of a team project.
+The LarvixON project is carried out by a team of students from the Faculty of Computer Science and Telecommunications at Wrocław University of Science and Technology as part of a team project.

 ---